 Michael Curry, who is represented by the mesothelioma law firm Levy Konigsberg LLP has brought a lawsuit1 against Foster Wheeler and other companies, seeking compensation for his cancer that he developed as a result of being exposed to asbestos contained in the boiler equipment manufactured by Foster Wheeler and used on the aircraft carrier he served on from 1963 through 1965.
 Foster Wheeler however requested that the Court dismiss the lawsuit based on the “government contractor defense”.
 The boiler manufacturer argued that the boiler was sold to the Navy under a government contract and the product was approved by the United States Navy.

-Jerome H. Block and Jim Kramer, the mesothelioma lawyers representing the plaintiff, argued to the Court that the United States Navy did not prevent the boiler manufacturer from providing warnings about the hazards of asbestos associated with the maintenance and repair of the boiler.
+Jerome H. Block , the mesothelioma lawyer representing the plaintiff, argued to the Court that the United States Navy did not prevent the boiler manufacturer from providing warnings about the hazards of asbestos associated with the maintenance and repair of the boiler.
 The plaintiff’s attorneys further argued that nothing prevented the boiler manufacturer from fulfilling its obligations under its government contract and also satisfying its state-law obligations to provide adequate product warnings.

 The Court found that there had not been any showing that there was a “specific government decision” to not allow product manufacturers to provide warnings about asbestos.
 The Court also stated that the boiler manufacturer’s attempt to use the government contractor defense, under the facts presented, “as a matter of policy… makes no sense.”